def-gthill/kenpali/kenpali-core.md

 ```

 The `continueIf` function is like `while`, except it includes one extra element—the first element that doesn't satisfy the condition.
 This make some stopping conditions easier to express.

+### continueIf

+Creates a stream of elements from the input sequence, continuing to the next element if a condition holds.
+The resulting stream has one extra element compared to `while`—the first element that doesn't satisfy the condition—which makes some stopping conditions easier to express.

+Parameters:

+- `sequence` (_sequence_): The sequence to process.
+- `condition` (_function returning boolean_): A function that returns `false` when the stream should stop.

+Returns:

+- (_stream_): A stream containing the first element for which the condition returns `false`, and all elements before it.

 ```
 # Continue-If